blokks/legacy-docs/docs outline.md

 - [Options](http://themes/structure#options)

-## Timescale
+## Time scaling
+The `data-time-scale` option sets the duration of one table cell.

 ## Local scroll
+By default Blokks uses page scrolling iftars it doesn’t fit your screen.
+In most cases this is desired.
+But, can be annoying if it’s, for example embedded on a one-page website.

+By setting `data-local-scroll` to `true` scrolling is done within the embed, without conflicting with the page.

-*Please note that by specification, sticky headers will not work inside element with `overflow: hidden or auto`.
-And thus fail, when `data-local-scrolling` is enabled*
+*Please note that by specification, sticky headers will not work inside elements with `overflow: scroll` or `auto`.
+This is the case when `data-local-scroll` is enabled*

 ### Property details
 | Options | Values | Default |